openclarity/functionclarity/README.md

 ### Init and deploy FC
 The command prompts the user to enter information regarding the installation of FC.
+When the command finishes to run FC will be deployed to aws account.
 ```shell
 ./function-clarity init aws
 enter Access Key: